oesterle/hummingbird/README.md

-*Hummingbird* is designed for capturing the moment and being present, instead of having to focus on a complex interface.
+**Hummingbird** is designed for capturing the moment and being present, instead of having to focus on a complex interface and drone technology.

-*iOSDevCamp 2017* hack for taking cinematic selfies with your DJI drone.
+**iOSDevCamp 2017** hack for taking cinematic selfies with your DJI drone.

 ![iOSDevCamp](iDC-logo.png "iOSDevCamp")